zenml-io/zenml/README.md

 # 🙋‍♀️ Contributing & Community

 We would love to develop ZenML together with our community!
-Check our [Contributing Guide](CONTRIBUTING.md) for more details on how best to contribute.
+Best way to get started is to select any issue from the [`good-first-issue` label](https://github.com/zenml-io/zenml/labels/good%20first%20issue).
+If you would like to contribute, please review our [Contributing Guide](CONTRIBUTING.md) for all relevant details.

 <br>